 The preponderance of bundled plans which include a large number of texts and voice minutes has also helped to retain the popularity of messaging, though at the expense of SMS revenue for operators.
+In addition to these pressures, the ACCC in May 2015 proposed that minute.
+The ACCC also proposed that the price charged by an MNO for an SMS message received should be reduced to 0.03 cents, effective from January 2016 to June 2019.

 This report provides an overview of the mobile data SMS market in Australia, including SMS usage statistics, and analysis of key market trends.